HydraMeshnet/developer-portal/architecture.md

 - revoke right
 - tombstone DID

-TODO: define these in more details.
+TBD: define these in more details.

 ### Witness Statement Manager